CTCycle/FEXT-Autoencoder/README.md

 - **model evaluation:** evaluate the performance of pretrained model checkpoints using different metrics.
 The average mean squared error and mean average error are calculated for both the training and validation datasets.
 Random images are sampled from both datasets and reconstructed using a checkpoint encoder, while being visually compared to their original counterpart.

-**3) Encode images:** select a model checkpoint and use it to extract abstract representation of image features in the form of lower-dimension embeddings, which will be saved as .npy files.
+**3) Encode images:** select a model checkpoint and use it to encode images into an abstract representation of the most relevant features.
+These low-dimension embeddings are saved as .npy files in *resources/inference*.

 **4) Setup and Maintenance:** execute optional commands such as *Install project into environment* to reinstall the project within your environment, *update project* to pull the last updates from github, and *remove logs* to remove all logs saved in *resources/logs*.